Wesztman/brain/README.md

 ## Feature requests for 2.0

 - [ ] Raise last pinky column, maybe as much as 7-8 mm.
+For easier access to both the keys and not only the top one.
 - [ ] Add back the fourth hole for tenting puck.

 ## Part list (for both sides)